almenscorner/IntuneCD/README.md

     params:TENANT_NAME, CLIENT_ID, CLIENT_SECRET when run
     in standalone mode and params:DEV_TENANT_NAME,
     DEV_CLIENT_ID, DEV_CLIENT_SECRET when run in devtoprod

+For IntuneCD-startupdate the -u parameter has been added which, if set, updates assignments for existing configurations.
+Again the groups are matched with displayName, so they must be the same in both tenants.

 ### Run locally
 First install the package using pip, then you must create a json which contains authentication parameters in the following format: